kadumedim/railway-sdk/README.md

 });

-// Get current user and available workspaces const me = await roundhouse.account.getMe();
+// Get current user and available workspaces
+// (this function doesn't work if your access token is a team token!) const me = await roundhouse.account.getMe();

 // Access workspace IDs from the response